soumitradev/Jump/README.md

 [settings.ini](./settings.ini) is a good enough example of how to configure this, but I'll explain how this works.

+Also, since all your shortcuts are in `settings.ini`, you don't need to restart the AHK script to update your shortcuts.
+Editing the ini file is enough.

 The shortcut to open the menu is Super (Win) + Enter.
 This can be changed in the `main.ahk` script to whatever you want.

 ```